HawaiiAudit Laws

 State Summary

 Hawaii Rev. Stat. §16-42 requires a “pre-certification audit of a random sample of not less than 10% of the precincts employing the electronic voting system.”
-The audit can be expanded if discrepancies are found, and is to be completed prior to certification, to the extent possible.
+The audit can be expanded if discrepancies are found, and is completed prior to certification.

 Voting Systems Used

-Hawaii primarily uses hand marked paper ballots and optical scanners in polling places, with ballot marking devices for accessibility.
+Hawaii uses hand-marked paper ballots and optical scanners, with ballot marking devices for accessibility.
+All registered voters receive a mail ballot and ballots are tabulated by batch-fed optical scanners.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.